-Even though 4-H programming might not be taking place in a face-to-face setting, maintaining Virginia 4-H standards for creating safe and supportive environments for youth remains of paramount importance.
+Even when 4-H programming does not take place in a face-to-face setting, maintaining Virginia 4-H standards for creating safe and supportive environments for youth remains of paramount importance.
 To that extent, it is important to adhere to the following when conducting virtual meetings and programs:

 - Adult 4-H leaders should be present at all 4-H meetings and programs where youth are present.
-Leaders should perform the same function as they would in a face-to-face meeting: to guide, mentor, and support youth activities while ensuring Virginia 4-H expectations for behavior and conduct are being met. - Members participating in virtual meetings and programs need to be properly enrolled 4-H members, including a signed Code of Conduct and Media Release. - Only fully screened 4-H volunteers should participate in meetings.
+Leaders should perform the same function as they would in a face-to-face meeting: to guide, mentor, and support youth activities while ensuring Virginia 4-H expectations for behavior and conduct are being met. - Members participating in virtual meetings and programs need to be properly enrolled 4-H members, including a signed Code of Conduct and Media Release.
+Ideally, full enrollment should take place via 4-H Online. - Only fully screened 4-H volunteers should participate in meetings.
 Guests such as speakers, visitors, etc. should still complete the 4-H One-Time/Occasional Volunteer Form.
 This form may be completed and submitted electronically to the Unit office. - Please be mindful that not everyone has easy access to internet connectivity, and it is important to also provide telephone access information for each meeting.
-Clubs that normally maintain attendance requirements for membership should be mindful of the current crisis and not penalize members who have issues meeting requirements. - Clubs and leaders should be cautious about any information which is shared online or through social media channels, and should consult with the Unit office for guidance. - The 4-H Code of Conduct for youth members and the Standards of Behavior for adult volunteers still apply even in a virtual setting.
+Clubs that normally maintain attendance requirements for membership should be mindful of the ongoing pandemic and not penalize members who have issues meeting requirements.

-• Clubs should consult with Unit offices for guidance regarding any questions and issues concerning virtual programming.
+- Clubs and leaders should be cautious about any information which is shared online or through social media channels, and should consult with the Unit office for guidance. - The 4-H Code of Conduct for youth members and the Standards of Behavior for adult volunteers still apply even in a virtual setting. - Clubs should consult with Unit offices for guidance regarding any questions and issues concerning virtual programming.